fmeum/jekyll-mathjax-csp/README.md

 <meta http-equiv="Content-Security-Policy" content="default-src 'none'; script-src ...">
 ```

-Note that this cannot be used frame-ancestors, report-uri, or sandbox.
+Note that this cannot be used with frame-ancestors, report-uri, or sandbox.

 ## License